H\'enon maps with many rational periodic points: Abstract

 \section{Abstract}

-Building on work of Doyle and Hyde on polynomial maps in one variable, we produce for each odd integer $d \geq 2$ a H\'enon map of degree $d$ defined over $\mathbb{Q}$ with at least $(d-4)^2$ integral periodic points.
-This provides a quadratic lower bound on any conjectural uniform bound for periodic rational points of H\'enon maps.
-In contrast with the work of Doyle and Hyde, our examples also admit integer cycles of large period.
+In this paper we study the dynamical uniform boundedness conjecture in the context of H\'enon maps.
+Building on work of Doyle and Hyde on polynomial maps in one variable, we construct for each odd integer $d \geq 3$ a H\'enon map of degree $d$ defined over $\mathbb{Q}$ with at least $(d-4)^2$ integral periodic points and an integral cycle of length at least $\frac{8d+10}{3}$.
+This provides a quadratic lower bound on any conjectural uniform bound for periodic rational points of H\'enon maps, and answers in the affirmative a question of Ingram concerning the existence of many rational periodic points and long rational cycles for H\'enon maps.